jainavinash881/Signup_login_php/README.md

 Simple sign-up log-in process using php in which it also checks the strength of the password upto four level from weak to very strong and validate the sign-up users to log-in later.

+Use registration.sql file to creaate database in phpmyadmin and download the clone to test.

 ## Screenshots